TitusEntertainment/fetch-api/readme.md

 > Want another subreddit to be cached?
 Make an issue, or a pull request.

+## There is now a npm package to making fetching with node a lot easier!

+check it out at: https://www.npmjs.com/package/@titus_entertainment/api

 **Current queries**:

 unixporn, nsfw, meme, hentai